zwiebus/js-music-player/README.md

 ## Information

-This branch is designed as a mimimal version with a dark style and the ability to show playlist and trackdetails.
+This branch is designed as a mimimal version with a dark style.

+Additional features:
+. ability to show playlist and trackdetails
+. minimize track-name if it is too long
+. playlist: highlight current trackname and bring into view
+            autoscroll once trackname if it is too long